The following architectural description applies to the entire Hitachi ID Identity and Access Management Suite:

 meta-directories (e.g., WMI to Microsoft ILM).

-- Hitachi ID Management Suite can send e-mails to users asking them to register or to
+- Hitachi ID Suite can send e-mails to users asking them to complete

-- Hitachi ID Management Suite can create tickets on most common incident management systems,
+- Hitachi ID Suite can create tickets on many types of incident management